devsecops-workshop/workshop-guide/content/4-outer-loop/_index.md

       type: string
 ```

-And finally the `build` task was modified:
+And finally the `build` task was modified work with the two new parameters:

-- The new parameters in the `params` section of the `build`:

 ```yaml
 tasks: